quickwit-oss/benchmarks/loki_quickwit_benchmark.md

 ## Goals

 The purpose of this benchmark is to help Quickwit's users understand the tradeoffs between Loki and Quicwkit.

 Even though both engines have the same decoupled compute and storage architecture, they are very different when it comes to compare the datastructure used to query the data:
 - Quickwit is a search engine equipped with an inverted index and a columnar storage for analytics
 - Loki does not have those datastructure but has the concept of `labels`.
 Those lables are used to split the incoming data into unique streams identified by their labels.

 Each engine has its pros and cons.
 Building datastructures like an inverted index is costly and Quickwit will take more CPU at ingestion.

 On the contrary, Quickwit will be faster at search time.
-This benchmark will highlight this tradeoff. ery basic queries.
+This benchmark will highlight this tradeoff.

 ## Dataset